Uruguay beautiful beaches- oldword charms Montevideo

 Uruguay is a country in South America and known for its beautiful lush green interior and the wide, white and sandy beach-lined coast with historical colonial cities.
 It touches Argentina to its west and Brazil to its north and east.
 Rio de la Plata also called River of silver lies to the south-west and the Atlantic Ocean to the south-east.
 Montevideo is the largest city and capital of Uruguay with approximately 1.8 million people which is more than half of Uruguay’s total population of 3.42 million.

-The climate of Uruguay is temperate and the average temperature in June is about 15 degree Celsius (59 degree Fahrenheit) which is the coolest month in the year while January is the warmest month with temperature of 25 degree Celsius (77 degree Fahrenheit).
+The climate of Uruguay is temperate and the average temperature in June is about 15 degree Celsius (59 degrees Fahrenheit) which is the coolest month in the year while January is the warmest month with a temperature of 25 degree Celsius (77 degrees Fahrenheit).
 Rainfall is evenly distributed throughout the year.

 Museums and historical objects

-On weekends, the atmosphere is lively and pedestrian streets are full of visitors, street musicians and street vendors.
-The market offers fresh food, seafood restaurants and large selection of wines spread over the stalls.Montevideo Cabildo is the most famous museum and the house of historical archives.
-It was used as the government house during the colonial times of the Vice royalty of the River Plate.
-The collection in the museum includes the dresses, antique photos and maps of that period.
+On weekends, the atmosphere is lively and pedestrian streets are full of visitors, street musicians, and street vendors.
+The market offers fresh food, seafood restaurants and a large selection of wines spread over the stalls.Montevideo Cabildo is the most famous museum and the house of historical archives.
+It was used as the government house during the colonial times of the Viceroyalty of the River Plate.
+The collection in the museum includes the dresses, antique photos, and maps of that period.
 Montevideo is known for its interesting sites like Museo del Gaucho Y de la Moneda, which includes exhibits on Uruguayan money and the Gaucho - Uruguay’s version of a cowboy.
 Gaucho collection has silverware, traditional clothing, painting and artifacts used in cattle ranching.